Learning to Share the Spaces and Resources and Engage without causing harm or being harmed.

 We need 21st-century civility

 21st-century civility is the ability to engage intentionally

-with each other the in same space with our differences
+with each other, in the same space, along with our differences

-And, because 21st century civiilty is a new and uncommon civility,
+And, because 21st-century civility is a new and uncommon civility,

 A little about incivility...

 These days, most people are simply happy and relieved to be employed, attending school or college, and/or residing in decent

 housing.
 This is particularly true in those exclusive environments where gaining initial access as an employee, a student, or as a